jprjr/lua-etf/README.md

 ### A note on tables

 A table is determined to either be map-like or list-like.
-If a map has integer keys starting at 1, with no gaps, it's considered to be list-like and will be encoded as a `LIST_EXT`.
+If a table has integer keys starting at 1, with no gaps, it's considered to be list-like and will be encoded as a `LIST_EXT`.

+If a table has no keys at all, it will be treated as a list-type with zero items and encoded as a `NIL_EXT` (Erlang's version of an empty list).

 Otherwise, the table is considered map-like, and will be encoded as a `MAP_EXT`.
 All table keys will be encoded as strings (specifically